-Revealed for the first time, the astonishing story of the MI5 agent at the heart of Operation Fifth Column, the covert wartime operation to flush out Nazi sympathisers on British soil.
+Revealed for the first time, the astonishing story of the MI5 agent at the heart of Operation Fifth Column, the secret wartime operation to flush out traitors and Nazi sympathisers on British soil.

 June 1940.
 Britain is Europe's final bastion of freedom - and Hitler's next target.
 But not everyone fears a Nazi invasion.
 In factories, offices and suburban homes are men and women determined to do all they can to hasten it.